Robin and I arrived at the Royal Gorge Park and parked the car.

-D&RGW 2-6-2 K37 499.
-We walked to the Information Desk and picked up our tickets.
-Now we will walk out onto the Royal Gorge Suspension Bridge.
-Here are the views.
+We walked to the Information Desk, picked up our tickets and walked out onto the Royal Gorge Suspension Bridge.

 Here is Robin Bowers making his first trip onto the Royal Gorge Suspension Bridge.
 We walked back to the car and drove to Canon City.

 The Royal Gorge Railroad display in Canon City.